 Furthermore, as emphasized countless times before, the importance of social media in business communication comes from its ability to connect people, and that includes other small businesses – not just consumers.
 Small businesses can reach out to one another for advice on best business practices and to collaborate for future events.

 These communities are a resource to those consumers trying to find the best service or product suited to their needs.
 Collating and comparing information can be difficult for the individual, so places that do that job for the consumer – like our article comparing reliable web hosting companies – are indispensable to the consumer experience.

-It might feel strange to consider websites such as Yelp or Twitch as social media networks, but their fundamental operations still function as gathering places of both people and information, which is the key importance of social media in business communication.
+It might feel strange to consider websites such as Yelp, Google My Business or Twitch as social media networks, but their fundamental operations still function as gathering places of both people and information, which is the key importance of social media in business communication.

-In the case of Yelp, the benefits of having an account for your small business comes in the obvious form of customers being able to leave honest reviews of your business, to which you can easily respond and address any concerns they may have.
+In the case of Yelp and Google My Business, the benefits of having an account for your small business comes in the obvious form of customers being able to leave honest reviews of your business, to which you can easily respond and address any concerns they may have.

 By making your brand available on these social networks you can increase engagement by checking in with your customers and interacting with their posts that mention your brand.
 These posts earn even more interactions from that customer’s followers, and you as a brand prove the importance of social media in business communication by showing that you are listening and that you care about the customer experience.